ssentezo/docs/README.md

-# docs
+# Ssentezo Docs
-The official documentation for ssentezo
+The official documentation for ssentezo apps and libraries all in one place